bleedingdeacons/confur/README.md

 # Confur

-A WordPress plugin for collating and managing conference questions submitted by groups online.
+A WordPress plugin for collating answers to questions for conference submitted online by groups.

 ## Description